 Distinction in the Major

-Students not enrolled for Honors in this major, and who have earned a 3.750 or higher GPA in COM ARTS and major courses are eligible for Distinction in the major.
+Students not enrolled for Honors in this major, and who have earned a 3.750 or higher GPA in their COM ARTS major courses (200-699) are eligible for Distinction in the major.

 Honors in the Major in Communication Arts